-The year's big celebrations start on the Thursday, with Weiberdonnerstag, Women's Thursday, in Rhineland's Karneval, or South West Germany's Fastnacht Schmutziger Donnerstag or Schmotziger Donnerschtig, Greasy Thursday as it is known locally, which are then followed by the Die Drei Tollen Tage, The Three Crazy Days.
+The year's big celebrations start on the Thursday, with Weiberdonnerstag, Women's Thursday, in Rhineland's Karneval, or South West Germany's Fastnacht "Schmutziger Donnerstag" or "Schmotziger Donnerschtig", Greasy Thursday as it is known locally, which are then followed by the "Die Drei Tollen Tage".
+The Three Crazy Days.

-However it might take place on the same day but Fastnacht's Schmotziger Donnerschtig, called that because it was the day pigs were slaughtered ready to be smoked or prepared for Easter, and similar to Mardi Gras Fat Tuesday, is celebrated in a very different way.
+It might be on the same day but in the south-west Fastnacht "Schmotziger Donnerschtig", called that as it was the day pigs were slaughtered ready to be smoked or prepared for Easter, (similar to Mardi Gras, Fat Tuesday), is celebrated in a completely different way.

 A return to the pagan roots of a Christian celebration.

-In fancy dress, extravagant makeup, hats, masks and false noses, they join in televised kilometers long carnival parades filled with spectacle, enchantment and tradition, with Karneval 'Royal Families', Court jesters, costumed marchers, brass bands, drummers, dancers and enormous floats.
+In fancy dress, extravagant makeup, hats, masks and false noses, they join in televised kilometer long carnival parades filled with spectacle, enchantment and tradition; with Karneval "Royal Families", Court jesters, costumed marchers, brass bands, drummers, dancers and enormous floats.

-There the beautifully decorated floats, traditionally dressed marchers, some as devils, witches or with ferocious wooden animal masks, others as contrasting colorful 'Spring' spirits, offer a more relaxed atmosphere than the previous day's Karneval processions.
+There the beautifully decorated floats, traditionally dressed marchers, some as devils, witches or with ferocious wooden animal masks, others as contrasting colorful "Spring" spirits, offer a more relaxed atmosphere than the previous day's processions.

-Fasching celebrations in Munich are quite different, there are few costumes to be seen but instead elegant balls and sophisticated celebrations.
+Fasching celebrations in Munich are quite different, there are few costumes to be seen but elegant balls, Gala's and sophisticated celebrations.
 It is more like the Venice Carnival as it leads up to Faschingssonntag or Fools Sunday, when the street festivities take off and for three days the inner city becomes a party zone.
 Filled with bands, dancing, singing, fancy dress, general riotous behavior and the Faschingsumzug, Carnival parade.

-Many Germans, even those who are not especially religious, will follow the custom of giving up something, from that night time glass of wine to computer games or television viewing.
+Many Germans, even those not especially religious, will follow the custom of giving up something.
+From that night time glass of wine to computer games or television viewing.

-Karneval, from 'carne vale' Latin for 'Farewell to Meat' or perhaps from the Latin 'carrus navalis' 'Ship of Fools', Fastnacht, 'Fasting Eve' the night before Lent, or Fasching, 'last drink (alcoholic) before fasting', is over for the year.
+Karneval, from "carne vale" Latin for "Farewell to Meat", or perhaps from the Latin "carrus navalis" "Ship of Fools", Fastnacht - "Fasting Eve" the night before Lent, or Fasching, "last drink (alcoholic) before fasting", is over for the year.

-However this is Germany, a country famous for its beers, so it is no surprise Lent brings with it a two week Strong Beer Season.
-A nutritious mixture brewed for centuries by German monks to fortify them when weakened from fasting, and now thoroughly enjoyed, and appreciated, not only by those who live in monasteries but also who visit bars and shop at supermarkets.
+This is Germany though, a country famous for its beers, so it is no surprise Lent brings with it a two week "Strong Beer Season".
+A nutritious mixture brewed for centuries by German monks to fortify them when weakened from fasting, and now enjoyed, and appreciated, not only by those living in monasteries but also who visit bars and shop at supermarkets.